Guardians-Stuff/Guardian/Docs/README.md

-Guardian self hosting help is closed for now.
-New srv coming soon.
+Guardian help has now been ended.
+Thanks for being here and supporting the project.